 This Plan maintains a clear distinction between recycled, potable, and raw water uses and supplies.
-Recycled water is addressed comprehensively in Chapter 6, but a summary of recycled water demand is included in Table 4-3 of this chapter.
+The District does not currently serve recycled water, and its potential for use is discussed in Chapter 6.
 The primary focus of this chapter is the historical and projected potable water uses in the District.